 With tens of thousands of customers using its free service, 17hats knew it had developed a platform that could transform solopreneurship.
 But, low conversion to paid tiers—and poor retention afterwards—led the company to believe it might not completely understand its customer.
 They engaged Woden.

 Woden used the StoryKernel to put the aspirations of 17hats’ customers at the center of the brand.
 Instead of listing endless features and benefits, 17hats made a promise to allow solopreneurs to spend more time doing what they love in their business.
 An entirely new customer experience and onboarding experience aligned with the StoryKernel became a launching point for years of growth.

 “We have used the StoryKernel to focus our whole company around our hero, and think about how to better serve them.”

 If your brand is ready to reach its full potential, Woden is ready to help you unlock it.
-Learn more about our methodology today, or chat with our business development team to set up a short call where were can begin your transformation into a story-driven brand.
+Learn more about our methodology today, or chat with our business development team to set up a short call where we can begin your transformation into an essential brand.

 Want to see we transformed our client Redis Labs into an essential brand?
 Download our case study!